I was once asked, "is Tropea worth visiting?" What a question! Honestly, there are few places in all of Italy more "worth visiting."

 Tropea, located on the Coast of the Gods, is about as close to heaven as you can get on God's earth.

-It was only a few years back that Tropea was voted the fairest of them all: the most beautiful of all the many beautiful small towns in Italy... a worthy winner indeed.
+It was only a few years ago that Tropea was voted the fairest of them all: the most beautiful of all the many beautiful small towns in Italy—a worthy winner indeed.

 Tropea is food heaven, these are the go to foodie spots...

-Incipit: The absolute best for local favorites and a wonderful atmosphere too.
-Ancient stone walls, a barrel ceiling and lots of great Calabrian dishes - for a taste of local cuisine try something with Nduja, Fileja pasta, swordfish, chilli peppers, tuna or red onions.
+Incipit: is the absolute best for local favorites and has a wonderful atmosphere too.
+Ancient stone walls, a barrel ceiling, and lots of great Calabrian dishes - for a taste of local cuisine try something with Nduja, Fileja pasta, swordfish, chili peppers, tuna or red onions.

 Koes: superb for street food.

 Vecchio Forno: great pizza in a pizzeria that takes one back centuries.
-Service can be a pit patchy but the pizzas are superb.
+The service can be a bit patchy, but the pizzas are superb.

 Question: What is Tropea Known for?